project-trans/MtF-wiki/content/en/docs/foreigners-in-china.md

 Once your legal gender is changed, you can see the process on the Chinese language sections for further information.
 These do not have English translations at the moment.

 China generally follows the [transmedicalism](https://en.wikipedia.org/wiki/Transmedicalism) model of transgender healthcare.
 However, restrictions have been lifted over time.
 The model of transgender healthcare used in China is heavily adapted from [WPATH Version 6](https://www.cpath.ca/wp-content/uploads/2009/12/WPATHsocv6.pdf), published in February 2001.
 Additional requirements have been added, such as a requirement for consent from family members before SRS surgery can begin.

+The gatekeeping requirements were mostly removed in [WPATH Version 8](https://www.tandfonline.com/doi/pdf/10.1080/26895269.2022.2100644) from September 2022.
+However, China has kept most of the requirements from WPATH Version 6 as of this current time.